 The diet of most Americans doesn’t contain enough omega-3 fatty acids, the main source of which is fish.
 Photoreceptors cells in your retina contain a large quantity of omega-3 fatty acid.
 It’s believed that docosahexaenoic acid (DHA), a type of omega-3 fatty acid, helps in the development of retinal cells.
 It’s also thought to have a role in reducing inflammation and helping cells of the retina and the cornea heal and regenerate after damage due to light exposure and aging.

-A number of studies indicate that people who consume more of two omega-3 fatty acids, DHA, and eicosapentaenoic acid (EPA), were less likely to have AMD.
-Low levels of omega-3 fatty acids are associated with dry eye syndrome and retinopathy, a disease that causes progressive damage to the retina.
-Research has also shown that infants whose formula contains DHA develop better vision than infants not given DHA.
+A number of indicate that people who consume more of two omega-3 fatty acids, DHA, and eicosapentaenoic acid (EPA), were less likely to have AMD.
+Low levels of omega-3 fatty acids are associated with dry eye syndrome and retinopathy, a disease that causes progressive damage to the retina. has also shown that infants whose formula contains DHA develop better vision than infants not given DHA.

 5. Vitamin C